 Extra virgin olive oil is also rich in nutrients such as vitamin A and vitamin E. These contain fatty acids and antioxidants.

 If you don’t have extra virgin olive oil, pure virgin olive oil or refined olive oil will also work just fine.
+Also Read: Why Does Hair Dye Cause Dandruff?
+(Explained)

-How To Remove Permanent Hair Dye With Olive Oil
+How to Remove Permanent Hair Dye With Olive Oil

 Below, we detail how to use the hot oil treatment in order to remove permanent hair dye with olive oil.